Codeinwp/otter-blocks/readme.txt

 #### Content Timeline Block [FREE]

 Elegantly display events in a chronological timeline.
 Ideal for highlighting historical events, process steps, or key milestones.

+#### Content Slider Block [FREE]

+A slider where every slide can hold any Gutenberg blocks, not just images.
+Add headings, text, buttons, images, or full layouts like testimonial, pricing, or feature cards inside each slide, then let visitors move through them with arrows or dots.
+Unlike a standard image slider, the Content Slider turns anything you build in Gutenberg into a swipeable carousel, with no extra plugin needed.

 #### Countdown Block [FREE]